Licences for the import/export of agricultural products

 - ethyl alcohol

 Exceptions may apply when exporting to entitled destinations such as ships.
-To find out about these, check the Traders Guide to Importing and Exporting CAP Goods Traders guide to importing and exporting CAP goods (ET1) (PDF, 378KB, 22 pages) and the trader guidance for your specific commodity.
+To find out about these, check the rules on exporting agricultural goods.

 Within each scheme, products are defined under Commodity Codes (also known as CN Codes).
 To find out the types of licence that are available and the Commodity Code for your product, use the Trade Tariff.